websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 }
 ```

-The `_serialize` and `_deserialize` methods didn't change for this example.
+The `_serialize` and `_deserialize` methods are copied from the default storage adapter's code.
 If you wanted to write a format other than JSON you would need to add custom serialization logic.

 ## Deploy and Test the Storage Adapter